thebuda/thebuda.github.io/about.md

 1) It needs to be a site I can use to collect my own notes and information to refer back to.
 If I make a Ukulele Tab and want to open it up on my phone, I should be able to use my own site.
 Same thing for recipes or snippets of code.

-2) I *hate* when recipe sites make you read through 5 pages of sloppy writing, long boring narratives about the invention of this or that sub-par dish they "whipped."
+2) I *hate* when recipe sites make you read through five pages of sloppy writing, long boring narratives about the invention of this or that sub-par dish they "whipped."
 A good recipe site should be fast, easy to read, easy to print.

 3) While I'd love to have crazy cash rolling in, I'm not a blogger, and this isn't my job.
 It's a hobby, and I need to acknowledge that.
 While I may link to occasional products, it's going to be because it eases the understanding of the reader, not because I want to make money.
+So there will be no ads on this site, no Google Analytics, no Patreon links.
+If you find sme use in what you find here, just tell your friends.

 ## About me

+I'm a licensed Professional Engineer, living in Virginia and working in Government Acquisition.
+My hobbies include this non-sense, reading fantasy novels, gardening, and occasionally hiking.

 ## Contact me

 I hate spam, so I'm not one to put my personal email address out there.
-If you'd like to contact me, please use Twitter.
+If you'd like to contact me, please use Twitter ([@thebuda](https://twitter.com/intent/tweet?screen_name=thebuda)).

-<a href="https://twitter.com/intent/tweet?screen_name=thebuda&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet to @thebuda</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-You can also message me on Reddit at [https://www.reddit.com/user/Thebuda/](https://www.reddit.com/user/Thebuda/)
+You can also message me on Reddit at [u/Thebuda/](https://www.reddit.com/user/Thebuda/) if you're not a Twitter user.